mingzehuang/acpc/README.md

 App requires continuous serving, you will see warning if you stop serving.

+Please make sure you connect to internet since the default data is online.

 You should run it in your console.

     # Shinny App visualization (only works for two principle components case!)